Thoughtscript/academic_papers/README.md

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+**WARNING**: *Most of the contents and information contained herein is likely out of date or of an earlier draft.
+Most of the documents here have been migrated.*

 Academic and professional article repo.

 Hosted or soon to be: [Incomplete Mockup](https://codepen.io/thoughtscript/live/qoJjNB) (this is not mobile friendly).